Atinjanki/Git_basics_2/README.md

     git remote add origin <cloning link of that repo>

 This will add a remote repo (which is not on this machine but remotely somewhere else) as an origin to our local repo.
+Also avoid extra characters at end of repo URL like '~'.

 Once that is done, we can check the remote repos by typing-
     $ git remote -v